 - MADE IN THE USA!..

-- Durable Material: Rear control arms kit is made from high-strength steel to proof rust and corrosion for an extended lifespan
+- Durable Material: Control arm kits are crafted from high-strength carbon steel with a high-quality powder-coated finish, effectively resisting rust and corrosion to ensure an extended lifespan

 - 24/7 Customer Support: maXpeedingrods offers lifetime technical support and 1-year limited warranty for quality-related issues since the date of purchase.
 Feel free to contact us if you have any questions